tilschuenemann/ledger-cli/CONTRIBUTING.md

 Your pull request needs to meet the following guidelines for acceptance:

-- The Nox test suite must pass without errors and warnings.
+- The Nox test suite must pass without errors and warnings.s
-- Include unit tests.
-This project maintains 100% code coverage.
 - If your changes add functionality, update the documentation accordingly.

 Feel free to submit early, though—we can always iterate on this.